Mendasp/NS2Plus/README.md

 Latest changes
 ==============

+- 30/08/2017
+    - Fixed that the hivestatus UI was hidden by default.

 - 28/08/2017
     - Fixed that the research time tooltips did not work for Commanders
     - Fixed that the mingui option did not effect some minimap and gorge build menu backgrounds